muxuezi/userguide/model_parameter_search/distributing.md

 ### Remote
 You may also run jobs on an EC2 cluster or a Hadoop cluster.
 This is especially useful when you want to perform a larger scale paremeter search.

-For EC2, you first create an EC2 environment and pass it into the `environment` argument:
+For EC2, you first create an EC2 cluster and pass it into the `environment` argument:
 ```
+ec2config = graphlab.deploy.Ec2Config();
-ec2 = graphlab.deploy.environment.EC2('ec2_env_name', 's3://bucket/path')
+ec2 = graphlab.deploy.ec2_cluster.create('ec2_env_name',
+                                         's3://bucket/path',
+                                         ec2config)
 j = gl.model_parameter_search.create((train, valid),
                                      my_model, my_params,
                                      environment=ec2)